pandas-dev/pandas/doc/source/io.rst

 .. note::

-   You may need to install xlip or xsel (with gtk or PyQt4 modules) on Linux to use these methods.
+   You may need to install xclip or xsel (with gtk or PyQt4 modules) on Linux to use these methods.